Alelsito/breaking-bad-api/README.md

-# Dev.f - Breaking Bad API
+# Dev.f - Breaking Bad API 🧪👨‍🔬🧪

-This is a solution to the project ✨ Breaking Bad ✨ of the [Kata Computer Science (dev.f)](https://www.devf.la/master/encoding/mx).\
+This is a solution to the project ✨ Breaking Bad ✨ of the [Kata Computer Science](https://www.devf.la/master/encoding/mx).\
 [Dev.f](https://www.devf.la/) offers an innovative solution to educational inclusion with EdTech programs that help people become software developers and obtain technological skills in order to obtain high-quality job opportunities in an agile and accessible way.

 ## Table of contents